movingpandas/movingpandas/README.md

 [PyMove](https://github.com/InsightLab/PyMove) provides functionality similar to MovingPandas.
 It implements PandasMoveDataFrames and DaskMoveDataFrame on top of Pandas and Dask DataFrames.
 Plotting is based on Folium.

+[Tracktable](https://github.com/sandialabs/tracktable) is a related Python package with its core data structures and algorithms implemented in C++, i.e. it is not based on Pandas.

 ## Citation information

 Please cite [[0]](#publications) when using MovingPandas in your research.